hyperblast/beefweb/docs/building.md

 If you want to debug backend change `Release` to `Debug` in the commands above.

 ### foobar2000
-You'll need to install Visual Studio (currently tested with VS2022 Community).
+Visual Studio is used to build backend.
+Currently tested with VS2022 Community.

+During installation make sure to choose _Desktop development with C++_ workload.

+Recent versions of VS include CMake, there is no need to install it separately.

-Additionally `patch` tool needs to be available in `PATH`.
+`patch` program should be available in `PATH`.

 Alternatively you can install it locally:
 ```
 > scripts\install\patch.cmd
 ```

-The command above will unpack `patch.exe` to `apps\patch`.
+The command above will download and unpack `patch.exe` to `apps\patch`.

 Open Visual Studio command prompt, navigate to project directory, run the following commands: